opencomputeproject/SAI/doc/SAI-IPv6-Segment-Routing-VPN.md

 Every SRv6 End node is represented by a SAI P2P Tunnel entry.
 All the VPN SIDs on this end node are specified using a tunnel map.

 ### Tunnel Map
-Tunnel Map entry table is contains the VPN SID associated to the remote end node.
+Tunnel Map entry table contains mapping of Prefix aggregation ID to VPN SID of the remote end node.

 ### SAI Object relationship

+The diagram below shows the objects and relationship.
+The diagram only shows relevant fields in the different tables.

+NOTE: Below object types have been combined to keep the diagram simple.
+* Next hop group and member list
+* Tunnel map and Tunnel map entry table

+New objects are highlighed in RED.

 ![SAI SRv6 Encap model](figures/sai_srv6_encap_model.png "Figure 1: SRv6 VPN Encap model ")
 __Figure 1: SRv6 VPN Encap model.__

 ### SRv6 VPN Programming steps using Tunnel maps
 - Create SAI tunnel for end node.